Climate protesters clash with New York Uber Blade users after blocking heliport

 Six Extinction Rebellion protesters arrested after blockading the West 30th St heliport

-Extinction Rebellion protesters clashed with wealthy New Yorkers during a noisy blockade of a heliport in Chelsea on Wednesday.
+Extinction Rebellion protesters clashed with wealthy New Yorkers during a noisy blockade of a heliport in Chelsea.

-Six climate protesters were arrested after they blocked the entrance to the JRA heliport on West 30th St for 90 minutes.
+Six climate protesters were arrested after they blocked the entrance to the JRA heliport on West 30th St for 90 minutes on Wednesday.

 Footage of the clashes captured by Freedom News TV showed the chaotic scenes as cars and pedestrians were prevented from entering the heliport from just after 3pm.